MODERN DAY RENAISSANCE MAN

 Along about this time, the dot com explosion was beginning and Jaimie was offered what seemed like a dream job for the future.
 Unfortunately, Swell.com was years ahead of its time, trying to do what is now taken for granted at many editorial sites.
 Broadband was in its infancy, and the types of things Swell was attempting just weren't viable at the time.
 Throw in some questionable business decisions and the original vision of Swell as "an e-commerce site for the entire surf industry mixed with the best multi-media editorial from the top writers, photographers and designers in the sport," and it was nothing short of a disaster.
 However, it did win multiple Webby Awards and an AIGA design award for the stellar creativity of the sites.
 So, there's that.

 Through all of the years recounted above, Jaimie also designed many projects on a freelance basis, working with companies such as Airstream Travel Trailers, Slim Jim, Playboy Enterprises, Vans, ESPN, Wiley Publishing, Chronicle Books, Roland Sands Designs, Rossignol, The Fretboard Journal, Calton Cases, and on and on.
 And he's been a guest speaker at Art Director's Clubs, universities and trade schools, telling his story in the world of design.

 Aaaaaand...while all this other stuff has been going on, Jaimie has also been a professional musician, performing, touring, creating music for TV commercials, and recording music.
 He has been the opening act for such legendary acts as Rock'N'Roll Hall of Famers Cheap Trick and Leon Russell.
-He's played gigs with The Plimsouls, Joe Bonamassa, The Spencer Davis Group, the legendary Beat Farmers, Steve Pryor, and played songwriter showcases with Jack Tempchin (many of the Eagles big hits) and Steve Poltz (Jewel and The Rugburns).
+He's played gigs with The Plimsouls, Joe Bonamassa, The Spencer Davis Group, the legendary Beat Farmers, Steve Pryor, and played songwriter showcases with Jack Tempchin (many of The Eagles' big hits) and Steve Poltz (Jewel and The Rugburns).
 Jaimie continues to play live music regularly, both solo and with his band, The Murderers of Love.
 His latest album, Murderers of Love, was released at the end of 2017.

 Of course, Jaimie's creativity doesn't stop with graphic design and music.
 In 2013, Jaimie had his first art show in many years, featuring 55 new paintings (and selling 53 of them).
 In 2000, when the internet was still somewhat new and just starting to branch out into humor and weirdness, Jaimie created a website called MenWhoLookLikeKennyRogers.com.
 It quickly caught on and became one of the "must see" websites on the 'net.
 During that time, Harry Shearer (The Simpsons, SNL, etc.) called it the funniest thing he'd seen on the internet, and just a few years ago, YAHOO! named it one of the Top 100 Websites in the History of the Internet.
 It was featured in magazines like TIME, People, The National Enquirer, Playboy, Esquire and InStyle.
 It was even the answer to a question in Trivial Pursuit.
 True story.
 After the success of the "Kenny" site, Jaimie created a new site called RedneckWordsofWisdom.com, which featured all the funny sayings your redneck relatives use to describe normal, everyday things.
 It was quickly picked up by Chronicle Books and turned into a book, which Jaimie also designed and then promoted around the country on a book tour.
 Jaimie has authored magazine articles and copy edited as a freelancer.
-His guitar blog, The Ones That Got Away, is a popular online destination in the guitar world and has been featured in Premier Guitar, Guitar Edge, and Guitar Player magazines and is now becoming a new podcast in association with The Fretboard Journal called The Guitars That Got Away.
+His guitar blog, The Ones That Got Away, is a popular online destination in the guitar world and has been featured in Premier Guitar, Guitar Edge, and Guitar Player magazines.

 Whew, I think that's probably enough really.
 Did I say this was the short version?